The AmpFlow speed reducer is a heavy-duty, low-cost, gearhead that works with any of the three-inch diameter AmpFlow motors.

 This unit provides speed reduction and torque multiplication, and it's an easy way to "bolt-in" the AmpFlow motors.

-We stock ten different gearmotors or we can design custom gearmotors:
+We stock 14 different gearmotors or we can design custom gearmotors:

-* The above specifications are for 24V.
-The motors can also be used at 12V or 18V.
-The RPM is proportional to the voltage so running at 12V will result in half the no-load RPM that is shown above for 24V.
-The lower voltage also reduces the maximum achievable torque by 50%.
-The motors have also been tested and used at higher voltages resulting in higher RPM, torque, and power.
+* The above specifications are for the motor's nominal voltage.
+The motors can also be used at lower or higher voltages.
+The RPM is proportional to the voltage, so running at half the nominal voltage will result in half the speed, and twice the voltage will double the speed.
+The maximum achievable torque is also proportional to the voltage.
 Shorter duty-cycles are recommended for higher voltages to allow the motors time to cool.
+Please note that the above torque figures are the theoretical peak torques when stalled.
+Operating any high-performance motor while stalled will damage it.

 The fan-motors have ventilation holes in the front and rear aluminum plates to allow for flow-through cooling.
 The holes in the front plate are positioned so they are not blocked when mounting the motor to a flat surface.
 These motors also feature low-profile motor leads for better fit into smaller spaces.